-Brian J. Graber, Ltd., represents truck drivers retaliated against in violation of the STAA whistleblower law.
+Brian J Graber LLC, is a truck driver whistleblower lawyer representing truck drivers retaliated against in violation of the STAA whistleblower law in Illinois, Indiana, and Michigan.
 The Surface Transportation Assistance Act (STAA) Whistleblower Protection Provisions, 49 U.S.C. §31105 protects truck drivers, including independent contractors, mechanics, freight handlers, intermodal drivers, and commercial bus drivers from retaliation for engaging in certain protected activities including but not limited to reporting violations of safety regulations and refusing to drive trucks or buses that are in violation of the safety regulations or are otherwise unsafe.

 STAA PROTECTED ACTIVITY